 Major or Chronic Illness

 Your life has changed because of your illness.
 You hardly recognize yourself anymore.
 You’re lost and overwhelmed dealing with an illness you didn’t plan and don’t want.
 You see how your spouse struggles to adapt to these changes in your life.
 He or she loves you, you know that, and yet there is distance, resentment, frustration, and sadness between you.
 Maybe you worry your spouse will get fed up and leave.
 Maybe you consider leaving because you hate to see how your illness has become a burden on your relationship.
 A major or chronic illness doesn’t have to mean the end of your marriage.
-I can help you discover new possibilities for how you and your spouse can work together, live together, and love together.
+We can help you discover new possibilities for how you and your spouse can work together, live together, and love together.

 You’ve decided on a major career change; this might require you to go back to school, commute longer hours, make less money, or even move.
 You know this is good for you as a person and hope it will be good for your family in the long run.
 And yet, right now it’s hard!
 You might see your career change as exciting and hopeful.
 And then you’re surprised when your spouse doesn’t feel the same way.
-If your partner is angry, resentful, or overwhelmed by this change you’re making, I can help you!
-I can help you become the best version of you and continue forward with a loving, supportive relationship for you both!
+If your partner is angry, resentful, or overwhelmed by this change you’re making, we can help you!
+We can help you become the best version of you and continue forward with a loving, supportive relationship for you both!